maryam-abbasi/lockfree-vs-lockbased/README.md

-# Comparing Lock-Based vs Lock-Free Data Structures
+# Comparing Concurrency Models in Python: Threading vs Multiprocessing

 ##  Project Overview
 This project studies the performance and scalability of **lock-based** and **lock-free** data structures in concurrent environments.